Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 4d

 The topological boundary condition for the theory is also discussed in \cite{Hsin:2021unpubvn} in the context of loop Toric code lattice model.
 The gapped boundaries correspond to condensation of the loop excitation (the loop excitations are described by the surface operators $e^{iq_e\int b^1+iq_m\int b^2}$), which gives rise to boundary particle excitations (described by line operator on the boundary where the surface operator ends) and the refined choice of whether the boundary particle is a boson or fermion.
 From the point of view of polarization, this is about choosing first $L$ and then the quadratic refinement.

 When $N=2$, there are six gapped boundaries: the condensed excitations are either the electric loop $(q_e=1,q_m=0)$, magnetic loop $(q_e=0,q_m=1)$ or dyonic loop $(q_e=1,q_m=1)$.
 The boundary has particle excitation that come from the end point of the condensed loops.
 Furthermore, for each choice of condensed loop, the end point can be either boson or fermion, giving rise to $2\times 3=6$ gapped boundaries.
 This matches perfectly with the classification on the ``$H^1$-part'' of the polarization.
 Namely, there are 6 choices regarding the spectrum of line operators that can be referred to as $SU(2)$, Spin-$SU(2)$, and $SO(3)_{0,1,2,3}$ theories in the context of type $A_1$.
-This is exactly the same as Pol$(S^3\times S^3)$ that we analyzed in Part I.
+This is exactly the same as Pol$(S^3\times S^3)$ which we analyzed in Part I, as follows from the fact that the middle cohomology groups of $T^2$ and $S^3\times S^3$ are isomorphic, with the intersection forms both being antisymmetric.

 For general $N$, the gapped boundaries can be constructed from the following basic building blocks: \begin{itemize} \item The action has boundary variation

 If there is no additional boundary term, then the boundary equation of motion imposes the boundary condition $B_2^1|=0$.